robfatland/mocean/duck/duck.md

 <img src="https://raw.githubusercontent.com/robfatland/othermathclub/master/images/misc/duck_and_wolf.png" alt="drawing" width="450"/>

+We have been talking about the connection from 'the real world' we live in to the code we write.
+This project page is about two such connections.
+First we have an interesting puzzle to try to solve, about a duck and a wolf.
+Second we have the idea of computers talking to one another across vast distances, like hundreds of miles, in a fraction of a second.
+We have used the **`requests`** Python library to enable this.
+So read on if you dare!
+And as always: Let us know what you think on Slack!

 ## The Problem

 A certain duck can jump into the air and fly away to safety instantly: Provided she is standing on dry land.
 But she can not take off from water.
 Unfortunately she finds herself swimming in a circular pond